Thesopranos/KNN-Digit-Recognition/README.md

 # Digit Recognition using OpenCV
 This script uses the OpenCV library in Python to recognize digits drawn on a canvas.
 The model is trained using the K-Nearest Neighbors algorithm.

+# In-script Image
+![Screenshot_1](https://user-images.githubusercontent.com/68299931/213156550-8a76c941-96e7-4507-870a-6886381d4fcb.png)
+left window = predict
+mid window = image after dilation
+right widow = paint

 # Requirements
 Python 3
 OpenCV 4
 Numpy

-![Screenshot_1](https://user-images.githubusercontent.com/68299931/213156550-8a76c941-96e7-4507-870a-6886381d4fcb.png)
-left window = predict
-mid window = image after dilation
-right widow = paint
 # Usage

 1. Run the script using the command python scriptname.py